MicrosoftDocs/azure-reference-other/studio-module-reference/preprocess-text.md

 ## Unsupported languages

-If your text column includes languages not supported by Azure Machine Learning, we recommend that you use only those options that do not require language-dependent processing.
+If your text column includes languages not supported by Machine Learning, we recommend that you use only those options that do not require language-dependent processing.
 This can help avoid strange results.

 Also, if you use the option **Column contains language**, you must ensure that no unsupported languages are included in the text that is processed.
 If an unsupported language or its identifier is present in the dataset, the following run-time error is generated: